Resume for Carpenter

 Key Takeaways

-- List any relevant certifications or training courses you’ve completed.
+- List any relevant certifications or training programs you have completed.

-Resume for a Carpenter Griffith
+Resume for Carpenter in Griffith

 1. Personal Information